10 Amazing Places You Must Visit in Germany before You Die

 3. Discover the Fairytale Castle: Neuschwanstein

-Between the River Spree and the Kupfergraben, lies Museum Island, one of the coolest parts of the city.
+Between the River Spree and the Kupfergraben, lies Museum Island, one of the coolest parts of the city of Berlin.
 If you are looking to embrace some culture and see some creative art, don’t look any further.

 Special Tip: If you’re only able to see one or two museums due to time restrictions, make sure one of them is the Pergamon with its spectacular reconstructed historic buildings from the Middle East.